 Are you considering becoming a registered nurse?
 Nursing is becoming a booming occupation within the field of medicine which is both challenging and rewarding.
-It is one of the fields where you have to be properly prepared before you can be qualified to work.
-They are highly trained medical professionals who assist doctors and take care of patients by providing medicine, conducting tests, amongst many other duties.
+It is one of the fields where you have to be properly prepared through nursing education before you can be qualified to work.
+They are highly trained medical professionals who assist doctors and take care of patients by providing medicine, conducting tests, among many other duties.

 Step 1: High School Graduation

-Graduating high school is the first step to becoming a registered nurse.
+Graduating high school is the first step to becoming a registered nurse—education, training, and hands-on experience are everything, after all.
 It is also helpful if you take courses that start the foundation of your nursing career.
-Courses such as biology, mathematics, psychology, English, and anatomy and physiology will help start your path to becoming a nurse.
+Courses such as biology, mathematics, psychology, and English, as well as anatomy and physiology, will help start your path to becoming a nurse.

 Step 2: Nursing Degree Program